stevenblair/rapid61850/README.md

  - Simple API.
 The platform can be used in two ways:
    - As part of a native C/C++ program.
 This approach would be used where deterministic real-time performance is important, or where the network interface is custom (such as on a microcontroller).
 It also works well with the Qt C++ GUI framework.
    - As part of a Python or Java program.
 This approach uses additional C code (with winpcap/libpcap) to automatically handle the communications and data model, with [SWIG](http://www.swig.org) wrappers to link to a Python or Java program.
 All the communications is handled behind the scenes.
 It is useful for any application where sub-millisecond performance is not needed, because it offers the comfort and convenience of writing your control logic code in a high-level language.
+ - An experimental JSON-based implementation of the IEC 61850 ACSI (in short, the spec for comms).
+A very lightweight HTTP/HTTPS stack makes the rapid61850 data model self-describing and accessible on-demand.
+This is a significantly simplified alternative to the MMS protocol.
+The use of JSON as the data format is easily supported by several programming languages, and especially JavaScript-based web apps.
  - Open source, under the GPL 2

+You can read more about the motivation and benefits of the project [here](http://strathprints.strath.ac.uk/43427/1/S_Blair_Rapid_IEC_61850_preprint.pdf).

 ## Installation ##